 Does HGH Make Adults Taller?

-What HGH can do is more complicated.
+What HGH can do is actually more complicated — and that’s partly what creates the confusion.

 Some adults experience:

-- Increased water retention
+- Noticeable water retention

-- Slight changes in posture
+- Slight shifts in posture

 - Fuller connective tissues